Network governance: Role in environmental governance

-The main argument in the literature for the advantage of network governance over traditional command and control regulation or, alternatively, recourse to market regulation, is its capacity to deal with situations of intrinsic uncertainty and decision making under bounded rationality.
+The main argument in the literature for the advantage of network governance over traditional command and control regulation or, alternatively, recourse to market regulation, is its capacity to deal with situations of intrinsic uncertainty and decision-making under bounded rationality.
 This is typically the case in the field of global environmental governance where one has to deal with complex and interrelated problems.
 In these situations, network institutions can create a synergy between different competences and sources of knowledge allowing dealing with complex and interlined problems.

-Enhancement of Corporate Social Responsibility
+Enhancement of corporate social responsibility

 As increasing amounts of scientific data validate concerns about the deterioration of our environment, the role of non-governmental organizations (NGOs) in network governance is being utilized in ever-increasing ways to halt or at least slow this deterioration.
-One of the ways they are accomplishing this is by directing their activities to focus on improving Corporate Social Responsibility (CSR).
+One of the ways they are accomplishing this is by directing their activities to focus on improving corporate social responsibility (CSR).
 As a concept, CSR has existed since the first business was formed in civilization.
 The French philosopher Rousseau described it as the "social contract" between business and society.
 As theories about CSR have evolved in keeping with their times, today it is increasingly associated with sustainable practices and development, meaning that businesses have a "moral responsibility" to conduct their operations in an ecologically sustainable manner.
 It is no longer acceptable for corporations just to grow "the bottom line" and increase profits for their shareholders.
 Businesses remain free to pursue profits but are increasingly obligated to minimize their negative impact on the environment.

 Network governance, in the form of NGOs, is effectively bringing to light "bad practices" by corporations, as well as highlighting those actively working to reduce their carbon footprints.
 Private governance networks such as CSRHUB and the Carbon Disclosure Project (CDP) are entities that hold corporations accountable for their amount of corporate social responsibility.
 Founded to accelerate solutions to climate change and water management, the CDP discloses information and data on water management, greenhouse gas emissions, and climate change strategies on over 3,000 companies worldwide.
 It is the only global climate change reporting system and encourages corporations to engage in "best practices" regarding environmental impact by making their formerly private or unknown environmental impact information available to anyone, including the general public.
 This information can be used (by a variety of entities) to make consumer purchase and investment decisions, formulate governmental as well as corporate policy, educate people, develop less harmful business methods for corporations and formulate action plans by environmental advocacy groups, to name a few.
-"The first step towards managing carbon emissions is to measure them because in business what gets measured gets managed.
+Lord Adair Turner, Chairman of the UK Financial Services Authority, explains how network governance enhances CSR: "The first step towards managing carbon emissions is to measure them because in business what gets measured gets managed.
 The Carbon Disclosure Project has played a crucial role in encouraging companies to take the first steps in that measurement and management path".
-This quote by Lord Adair Turner, Chairman of the UK Financial Services Authority, illustrates how network governance is enhancing CSR.